Volunteers

 Teen Volunteers

-Are you a teenager with a passion for animals and conservation?
-Look no further than our summer 2024 Teen Volunteer Program!
-Join us for an unforgettable experience in bird conservation and develop valuable communications, customer service, and educational skills as you help us continue our mission to save species and protect habitats.
+Are you a teenager (or do you know a teenager) with a passion for animals and conservation?
+Look no further than our Teen Volunteer program!
+Designed to give teens a glimpse into what it’s like to work in a zoo setting, all National Aviary Teen Volunteers develop valuable communication, customer service, and educational skills as you help us continue our mission to save species and protect habitats.

 • Teen Volunteer Requirements

-Must commit to at least 8 of the 10 days in the chosen section
+• Must commit to at least 8 of the 10 days in the chosen session

 Teen volunteers will help with a large variety of National Aviary needs.
 These may include items such as: